-After an expression of interest from some of our Beacon Hill students in Aspatria, we designed and ran a project looking at different aspects of the music industry.
+After an expression of interest from some of our Beacon Hill Community School learners in Aspatria, we designed and ran a project looking at different aspects of the music industry.
 We worked in collaboration with Sunbeams Music Trust and professional local musician J Lewis to produce Write, Record, Release.

-The project allowed the students to collectively write, record, and produce their own song over the course of a day.
-Students were exposed to the abundance of career and study options within the music industry, highlighted by the personal HE journeys of J Lewis and project coordinator Pete Ord.
+Based in the Sunbeam Music Trust studio, the project enabled the learners to collectively write, record, and produce their own song over the course of a day.
+The learners were shown the abundance of career and study options within the music industry, highlighted by the personal Higher Education (HE) journeys of J Lewis and project coordinator Pete Ord.

-Students were able to chat with J Lewis on the way to Rheged, a local media and arts venue, about what opportunities there are when you study music production at university…
+Learners were able to chat with J Lewis on the way to the Rheged Centre, a local media and arts venue, about what opportunities there are when you study music production at university…

 access to recording equipment, ‘more hands on learning’ and ‘doing something you love and are passionate about every day’.

-We began the day with a song writing workshop, in which the students chose the genre and theme of their song and worked with J Lewis and Pete to create lyrics and a chord structure.
+We began the day with a song writing workshop, in which the learners chose the genre and theme of their song whilst working with J Lewis and Pete to create lyrics and a chord structure.
 They then had a short jamming session and were able to pick up the basic chords of their song on their chosen instruments.
-Some of the students had never played an instrument before, but by the end of the session they were all playing competently and cohesively, and were ready to record!
+Some of the learners had never played an instrument before, but by the end of the session they were all playing competently and cohesively, and were ready to record!
 The song consisted of piano, bass, electric guitar, drums and two vocalists, and is titled ‘Skyline’.

-Reflecting on the project, some of the stand out comments we received from the students were:
+Reflecting on the project, some of the stand out comments we received from the learners were: